UNC-Libraries/SCTS-Documentation/Accessioning.md

 agents.
 In the future, we might record some of this information in the agent records.

 **Delete the boilerplate instructions!**

+### Processing Note

+Used to record decisions or actions made by anyone, not just technical services staff.

+> **Examples:**
+> Collection arrived in chronological order.
+No archival intervention taken other than rehousing.

+### Future Work

 ***